 2. It helps protect against damage from free radicals

 Hair follicles also suffer from this type of damage.
-When we age, hair damage tends to become a bigger issue, because the body’s ability to defend itself against free radicals decreases.
+As we age, hair damage tends to become a bigger issue because the body’s ability to defend itself against free radicals decreases.
 The other problem that comes with age is that our bodies produce less and less collagen the older we get.

-Studies show that collagen derived from fish scales have a powerful antioxidant ability.
+Studies show that collagen derived from fish scales has a powerful antioxidant ability.
 The results showed that marine collagen was able to fight off four different types of free radicals.
-While the research was only performed in laboratories, the results point to the power of collagen when it comes to countering the effects of ageing.
+While the research was only performed in laboratories, the results point to the power of collagen when it comes to countering the effects of aging.